 The academic year will begin Monday, September 11, 2017.
 Registration will open Monday, May 1.
-Please email [email protected] for more information.
+Please email [email protected] for more information. ***Registration hours will be limited to Tuesday, Wednesday, and Thursday from 10am-6pm.

 The Plumbing Design program is a three-year discipline intended to provide students with a practical understanding of the NYC Plumbing Code, advanced plumbing theory, and plumbing design concepts as they apply to the field of construction.
 The core courses for the first year of the program focus on NYC code compliance, where the students are exposed to technical requirements mandated by the Department of Buildings.